Spectral gap of convex combination of a random permutation and a bistochastic matrix: Path decomposition and computation on random permutation

-where $P=MQ$.
-Where the middle term vanishes because of a similar condition than \eqref{1} and the reminder term can be neglected.
-To do such a decomposition we write the product terms in the expression \eqref{7} using the following identity:
+where for all $x,y \in [N]$, $(\boldsymbol{1} \otimes \boldsymbol{1})_{xy}=1$.
+We want to end up with a similar decomposition than in \cite[Lemma 1]{bord2018spectral}.
+To do such a decomposition we write the product terms in the expression \eqref{7} using the following identity